sendgrid/sendgrid-nodejs/README.md

 ```

 ##### Setting data #####
 Here is an example of all of the functions available on the email object.
 The comments to the right show the current state of the variables as the functions are called.
-If you have specific question, see the[SendGrid API Docs](http://docs.sendgrid.com/documentation/api/).
+If you have specific question, see the [SendGrid API Docs](http://docs.sendgrid.com/documentation/api/).
 Feel free to open an issue if you find bugs or missing features.

 ```javascript
 var email = new Email({